 The final exam will be scheduled by the University.
 The exam period is from December 10 to 22 and the exact date, time, and location for our exam will likely be announced in November.
-The final exam is cumulative and is 3 hours in length and will be completely multiple choice format.
-It is cumulative.
+The final exam is cumulative, closed book, and is 3 hours in length and will be completely multiple-choice format.